 Safe Work Australia says this October take a safety moment and consider the impact of safety in the workplace and the broader community.
 Try to identify issues that could minimise the life-long impacts of injuries and illnesses on people like Betty.
 One safety moment could save a lifetime of pain and heartache.

-During October 2018, work health and safety consulting company Safetysure will be offering a free safety check at small businesses across Brisbane, Sydney & Melbourne.
+During October each year, work health and safety consulting company Safetysure will be offering a free safety check at small businesses across Brisbane, Sydney & Melbourne.
 The intent of the offer will be to help small business take the first step to improve safety and minimising the business impacts of a work-related injury or illness.